marcellokabora/taxiapp/readme.md

 Now you can start building your application in the `FE` folder.
 API Routes:

-#### Get a list of all FREE NOW vehicles:
+#### Get a list of all TAXI NOW vehicles:

 /free-now/vehicles

-#### Get a list of all SHARE NOW vehicles:
+#### Get a list of all SHARE TAXI vehicles:

 /share-now/vehicles

-For example, to get the SHARE NOW vehicles, you can call: http://localhost:5001/share-now/vehicles
+For example, to get the SHARE TAXI vehicles, you can call: http://localhost:5001/share-now/vehicles

 ## How to send the solution 📨